elikelierpolite/svelteway/README.md

 </Layout>
 ```

-For more on +layout.server code, see [the website](https://svelteway.vercel.app/installation).
+For more on +layout.server code, see [svelteway manual setup](https://svelteway.vercel.app/installation).

 ## Thanks